hanz-augmenta/cpp_utils/README.md

 A few C++ utility classes that I use.

-These classes have not been written by me.
+These classes/functions have not been written by me.